Straight-five engine: Petrol engines

 Henry Ford had an inline-five engine developed in the late 1930s to early 1940s for a compact economy car design, which never saw production due to lack of demand for small cars in the United States.

 The first production straight-five petrol engine was the Audi 2.1 R5 introduced in the Audi 100 in 1977.
+Audi had tested several six-cylinder engine layouts but could not achieve a satisfactory balance between packaging and handling; Ferdinand Piëch (who had recently become Audi's Chief Designer) then concluded that five cylinders was the only option.
 Audi has continued use of straight-five petrol engines (in both naturally aspirated and turbocharged versions) to the present day.
-The Audi TT RS and Audi RS3 currently use straight-five engines.
+The Audi RS3 currently uses straight-five engines.
 In motorsport, the first car to use a straight-five engine was the Audi Quattro rally car; other racing cars which used straight-five engines include the 1985-1986 Audi Sport Quattro E2 and the 1989 Audi 90 Quattro IMSA GTO.
-For the year 1987 factory team tested a 735 kW (1000 hp) version of the inline-5 powered Audi S1 Sport Quattro.
+For the year 1987 factory team tested a 1000 PS version of the inline-5 powered Audi S1 Sport Quattro.

 Several Volkswagen-branded straight-five engines have been produced, beginning with the Volkswagen WH/WN 1.9 litre 10v engine used in the 1981 Volkswagen Passat.
 The final Volkswagen straight-five petrol engine was the Volkswagen EA855 2.5 litre 20v engine used in the North American Passat models until 2014.

 The Volvo Modular engine was introduced in the 1991 Volvo 850 sedan and was used in various Volvo models, along with the Ford Focus ST and Ford Focus RS models.
 All of the straight-five petrol engines used by Volvo and Ford were built at the Volvo Skövde engine plant in Skövde, Sweden, until their discontinuation in 2016.